nickbrowndev/pheonix/phoenix-project.md

 ## Improvement Katas
 Implement a two-week improvement cycle, and during each one implement one small Plan-Do-Check-Act project.

 Allocate 20% of time towards improvement projects.
+This can be spent on
+* improving monitoring for production systems
+* improving fragility of specific systems and parts of the application
+* destructive/mischevious testing of infrastructure to improve resiliency (killing processes, deploying intentionally broken code).
+* security testing to target application vulnerabilities
+* stress testing

 ### Bill of Materials and Bill of Resources
 In order to prioritise work, it is important to define these